letsencrypt/boulder/ratelimits/README.md

 [^1]: In the case of certain internal errors, we do "refund" limits, decreasing the TAT.

-For each relevant key (e.g. requester id, registered domain, or IP address) we track the Theoretical Arrival Time (TAT) of the next request, if all requests arrived at the steady allowed rate.
+For each relevant key (e.g. requester id, registered domain, or IP address) we track the Theoretical Arrival Time (TAT).
+It's the time the next request would arrive, in the theoretical world where requests arrive at exactly the steady allowed rate.
 The TAT can be either in the past or in the future.
-When a request is accepted, we increase its stored TAT.
+When a request is accepted, we increase the stored TAT.

 If the TAT is in the past, a request right now would be accepted.
 If the TAT is slightly in the future (by less than an tolerated burstiness τ seconds), a request right